-After positively reviewing the The Hunger Games film, Mike Stoklasa says he's "hungry for more Hunger Games."
+After positively reviewing The Hunger Games, Mike Stoklasa says he's "hungry for more Hunger Games."
 Then he vomits.

 In Batman Beyond "Dead Man's Hand," Bruce explains to Terry how the Royal Flush Gang are old-school gimmick villains, only committing robberies for items related to playing card suits (such as diamonds).
 Why their heist on a yacht for miscellaneous non-diamond jewelry, then?
 "It was in a yacht club."
 They're both disgusted by the pun.